Lupin bean

-Lupin or lupini beans are the yellow legume seeds of the genus Lupinus.
+Lupin are the yellow legume seeds of the genus Lupinus.
 They are traditionally eaten as a pickled snack food, primarily in the Mediterranean basin (L. albus), Latin America (L. mutabilis) and North Africa (L. angustifolius).
-The most ancient evidence of lupin is from ancient Egypt, dating back to the 22nd century BCE.
+The most ancient evidence of lupin is from ancient Egypt, dating back to the 22nd century BC.
 The bitter variety of the beans are high in alkaloids and are extremely bitter unless rinsed methodically.
 Low alkaloid cultivars called sweet lupins have been bred, and are increasingly planted.

 History and distribution

 The earliest archaeological reports on lupins are referred to the Twelfth Dynasty of Egyptian Pharaohs.
 In their tombs, seeds of Lupinus digitatus Forsk., already domesticated in those times, were discovered.
-Seven seeds of this species were also retrieved in the tombs of this dynasty dated back to the 22nd century BCE.
+Seven seeds of this species were also retrieved in the tombs of this dynasty dated back to the 22nd century BC.
 They are the most ancient evidence of lupin in the Mediterranean.

-Lupin is commonly used in Egypt (known by the name "termes") and is eaten by the Egyptians as a main snack during the Sham el-Nessim festival, which is a national festival in Egypt whose history goes back to ancient Egyptian times.
+Lupin is commonly used in Egypt (known by the name "termes") and is eaten by the Egyptians as a snack, especially during the Sham Elnesim festival, which is a national festival in Egypt with a history that goes back to ancient Egyptian times.
+Lupin were also used by the Ancient Greeks and Romans.

-Lupini were used by the Romans, who spread their cultivation throughout the Roman Empire.
-Today, lupini are most commonly found in Mediterranean countries and their former colonies, especially in Spain, Portugal, Greece, and Brazil, and across the Middle East.

-The Andean American variety of this bean, Lupinus mutabilis, was domesticated by pre-Incan inhabitants of present-day Peru.
-Rock imprints of seeds and leaves, dated around 6th and 7th century BCE, are exhibited in the National Museum of Lima.
+The Andean American variety of this lupin, Lupinus mutabilis, was domesticated by pre-Incan inhabitants of present-day Peru.
+Rock imprints of seeds and leaves, dated around 6th and 7th century BC, are exhibited in the National Museum of Lima.
 It was a food widespread during the Incan Empire.
 Lupins were also used by Native Americans in North America, e.g. the Yavapai people.

+Today, lupin are commonly found in Mediterranean countries like France, Italy, Spain, Portugal, Greece, in South America and across the Middle East.